AndyWright360/Quest_Board/README.md

 </details>

-- **Error Image:** The prominant image of each page is of a D20 that has landed on a 1.
+- **Error Image:** The prominent image of each page is of a D20 that has landed on a 1.
 This references the game of Dungeons & Dragons and is the lowest roll that can occur when attempting an action.

-- **Error Message:** The error message for each page is written from a Dungeon Master's perpective to a player.
-Offering a humerous explanation of the error tailored to the fantasy theme.
+- **Error Message:** The error message for each page is written from a Dungeon Master's perspective to a player.
+Offering a humorous explanation of the error tailored to the fantasy theme.

 - **Return Home Button:** Prominently placed on each page, the "Return Home" button offers straightforward navigation.
 Allowing users to easily return to the main page.